Network signals (the first filter)

 | JavaScript | No script execution — sensor.js never ran | Bot or non-browser |

-Each layer independently classifies this as bot.
-Akamai returns 412 with the Pardon Our Interruption body, the _abck cookie stays at ~-1~, and protected XHR endpoints block on the cookie state.
-The bot was identified at the TLS handshake — every layer below confirmed it.
+Every layer independently flags this as a bot.
+Akamai returns a 412 status with the Pardon Our Interruption page, the _abck cookie stays stuck at ~-1~ (its "not verified" state), and any protected XHR endpoints refuse to work because of that cookie.
+The bot was already caught at the TLS handshake — every layer after that just confirmed it.

-Now repeat with curl_cffi + Chrome impersonation + ISP residential proxy: JA4 matches, HTTP/2 works, headers are coherent, IP is residential.
-The same endpoint returns 200.
+Now run the same request with curl_cffi + Chrome impersonation + an ISP residential proxy: the JA4 matches a real Chrome, HTTP/2 works, the headers line up, and the IP looks residential.
+The same endpoint now returns 200.
 Nothing changed except the network-layer fingerprint.

 How this is shifting in 2026

 - JA4 has fully replaced JA3 across major vendors.
-Targeting JA3-only profiles produces a "wrong-shape Chrome" signal because vendors check both.
+Matching only an old JA3 profile now produces a "wrong-shape Chrome" signal, because vendors check both.

-curl_cffi,utls, andtls-clientall support JA4 — there is no reason to be on JA3 in 2026. - WASM challenges are universal at enterprise tier.
+curl_cffi,utls, andtls-clientall support JA4 — there is no reason to be stuck on JA3 in 2026. - WASM challenges are now standard at the enterprise tier.
+WASM is compiled code that runs in the browser, harder to inspect or fake than plain JavaScript.
 DataDome's

 boring_challengeshipped in 2023; Akamai and PerimeterX added WASM probes through 2024.
-Defeating them at the JS layer is no longer possible (see the WASM fingerprinting entry); the bypass moved into the browser-engine layer (Camoufox, CloakBrowser). - Behavioural signals are per-session, not per-request.
-Vendors aggregate clicks, scrolls, and timing across a session and score the trajectory.
-Single-request perfect fingerprints can still be flagged behaviourally on request 50.
-The mitigation is realistic pacing and warm-up, not perfect single-request fingerprints.
+These can no longer be addressed at the JavaScript layer (see the WASM fingerprinting entry); handling them has moved down into the browser engine itself (Camoufox, CloakBrowser). - Behavioural signals are tracked per-session, not per-request.
+Vendors now collect clicks, scrolls, and timing across a whole session and score the overall pattern.
+A single request with a flawless fingerprint can still get flagged by your behavior on request 50.
+The fix is realistic pacing and warm-up over time, not a perfect one-off fingerprint.

-What hasn't changed: the relative cost ranking.
+What hasn't changed: the cost ranking of fixes.
 Network-layer fixes are still the cheapest, behavioural fixes still the most expensive.
-Climb the layers only as the previous one stops working.
+Move up the layers only as the one below stops working.